harryelworthy/candidates_project/README.md

 * Work out best way to graph historical data - R script to HTML?? or just ggplot python? or what
 * Follow up on electionbettingodds.com api/methodology and call/scrape
+* Add more on why this is important:
+    * Why prediction markets are strong
+    * Why conditional probability is important - we want to beat Trump!

 ### Commands run on AWS